grosser/record_activities/README.markdown

     record_activities :dependent => :destroy
     record_activities :association => :something_else    #this will use nullify, so your activities will not be cleaned up

+Activity recording can be turned off by setting e.g. `Comment.record_userstamp` to false.

 TODO
 ====
  - Make it work with other models except User ?